mrkkrp/markkarpov.com/post/haskell-pure-memoization.md

 tag: haskell
 ---

-One of the first examples of memoization that I saw comes from the [Haskell Wiki][haskell-wiki]:
+One of the first examples of memoization that I have seen comes from the [Haskell Wiki][haskell-wiki]:

 ```haskell
 slow_fib :: Int -> Integer